creativeprojects/resticprofile/README.md

 The `schedule` can be a string or an array of string (to allow for multiple schedules)

-Here's an example of a YAML configuration for Windows:
+Here's an example of a YAML configuration:

 ```yaml
 default: